-The most known type of URL parameters are UTM parameters, used by Google and Facebook ad links, in order to find out more about how your visitors interact with your ad.
+The most known of URL parameters are UTM parameters, used by Google and Facebook ad links, in order to find out more about how your visitors interact with your ad.

-The URL of the page is www.mydomain.com?utm_source=google
+Let's say the URL of your page is www.your-domain.com/?utm_source=google

 You can use [utm_source] in a hidden field on your form in order to see if the visit was triggered by an ad shown on Google.
 Here’s how the form from your page will look: